James Huniford: Style

 Huniford is known for use of a calm, muted palette and interiors designed for motion.
 Elle Decor describes this openness for movement as "Huniford is known for creating graceful, unified spaces that allow individual furnishings to sing.
 His tranquil rooms seamlessly combine an eclectic mix of pieces that project comfort without sacrificing style."
 House and Garden describes his process for achieving this result in a Hamptons home, "[Huniford] uncovered the original floorboards and beams in the main sitting room, including a large steel cross-beam that had been introduced at some point in the history of the building.
 A number of walls were removed downstairs to create a more free-flowing layout".
 Spaces often use one paint color for the whole house, lending the interiors a strong degree of 'calm cohesion'.

 He is known for his blending of contemporary and vintage pieces, creating spaces of 'dynamic tension'.
 As Anthony Iannacci describes in Design in the Hamptons, "there no singular, rigorous guideline for the origins of the furnishings or art.
 Instead, pieces of all periods crop up in every room, helping to establish a tension between what is precious and what is not.
 A contemporary artwork composed of seven wooden hoops commands a wall in the den, for example, while a metal fan belt cover from a long-since-decommissioned tractor, a larger-than-life yellow pencil, and Robert Rauschenberg lithographs hang in the living room."
 Iannacci emphasizes that this tension is a central feature to the power of Huniford's design as he "plays adroitly with all these conflicting narratives while still maintaining a sense of order and elegance" creating spaces full of 'surprise and wonder'.

 Personal life

-He is also very active in a number of charities in New York, most notably he is the founding chair of the Housing Works "Design on a Dime" an annual fundraiser that brings together designers from all over New York to design room vignettes which are sold with all the proceeds benefiting Housing Works. non-profit fighting the twin crises of AIDS and homelessness.
+He is also very active in a number of charities in New York, most notably he is the founding chair of the Housing Works "Design on a Dime" an annual fundraiser that brings together designers from all over New York to design room vignettes which are sold with all the proceeds benefiting Housing Works, a non-profit fighting the twin crises of AIDS and homelessness.